ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **Supervisor authentication for biometric exceptions**

-1. The 'supervisor authentication for exceptions' process is configurable and can be switched ON or OFF at a country level by the Admin
+1. The 'supervisor authentication for exceptions' process is configurable and can be switched ON or OFF at a country level by the admin
 1. A registration officer completes user authentication at the end of registering an individual with exceptions.
 1. If a country has opted to turned on supervisor authentication, a supervisor is required to enter their credentials
 1. The mode of supervisor authentication is a configurable at the country level.
 It can be set to password, OTP, fingerprint, or multifactor.